GMLC-TDC/HELICS/docs/user-guide/fundamental_topics/simulator_integration.md

 This section introduces the simplest broker topology for integrating federates into a federation, and the basics for integrating federates with a JSON and with API calls.

-**todo: fix toc to be direct links**

-**todo: make link/reference to tools with HELICS support -- these will need to be configured with json**

 ```{eval-rst}
 .. toctree::
     :maxdepth: 1